Ravenswood Australian Women’s Art Prize

 Lara Merrett is an artist who works within an expanded field of painting, with a deep understanding of the interplays of colour.
 The artist imagines all the ‘geographies of space, atmosphere and physicality’, layering and pouring water-based materials directly in a process.

-The artist and works are always driven in part by their material exigencies, but so too by their conceptual sources drawn from literature, nature, community and activism in protection of the natural environment.
+The artist and works are driven in part by their material exigencies, but so too by their conceptual sources drawn from literature, nature, community and activism in protection of the natural environment.

 Lara’s work is held in numerous public collections, including those of the University of New South Wales, Artbank, Bundanon, Macquarie Bank, Sofitel Hotel and UBS Australia.